CeoJim18/webshop-oop2/README.md

 2. Access the website in your web browser at `http://localhost/your-repo`.

 ## When project name changes: <a id="project-namechange"></a>
-### Replace {yourNewProjectName} in all of the scripts below with the name you gvae to your project.
+### Replace {yourNewProjectName} in all of the scripts below with the name you gave to your project.
 Skip this step if you used the same name this project originally has.

 - Change the following in `create_product.php` file: `php echo "<div class='right-button-margin'>